 2. High-Risk Test Cases

 If a risk is described as “high” (e.g., because it implies human error), then the test cases should be automated to reduce that risk.
-Prioritize each of these cases, starting with those involving the highest-risk human errors and moving downward in order of risk.
+Prioritize these cases, starting with those involving the highest-risk human errors and moving downward in order of risk.

 3. Critical Parts of A Web Application